KiberJi/KiberJi.github.io/_pages/about.md

 I'm studying for a Master of Philosophy in Energy and Climate Economics at [Center for Energy & Environmental Policy Research,Beijing Institute of Technology.(CEEP)](https://ceep.bit.edu.cn/) .
 My research interests include energy and climate change economics and social development.

-Currently I am doing research on macro-financial models.
+Currently I am doing research on the Intergrated Assessment Models.
 Those who are interested in research in this area can communicate and cooperate with me.

 Welcome to join [廖华团队](https://ceep.bit.edu.cn/yjtd/qzxz/b34300.htm) at CCEP, BIT.